Wittenberg: History

 Historical documents first mention the settlement in 1180 as a small village founded by Flemish colonists under the rule of the House of Ascania.
 In 1260 this village became the residence of the dukes of Saxe-Wittenberg, and in 1293 the settlement was granted its town charter as a free-standing town.

 Wittenberg developed into an important trade centre during the following few centuries because of its central location.
 When the local branch of the Ascanians died out in 1422, control of Saxe-Wittenberg passed to the House of Wettin.
-The town became an important regional political and cultural centre at the end of the 15th century when Frederick III "the Wise", the Elector of Saxony from 1486 to 1525, made his residence in Wittenberg.
+The town became an important regional political and cultural centre at the end of the 15th century when Frederick III ("the Wise"), the Elector of Saxony from 1486 to 1525, made his residence in Wittenberg.
 Several parts of the boundaries of the town were extended soon afterwards.
-The second bridge over the Elbe River was built between 1487 and 1490 and the castle church (the Schlosskirche in German) was erected between 1496 and 1506.
+The second bridge over the Elbe River was built between 1487 and 1490 and the Castle Church (Schlosskirche) was erected between 1496 and 1506.
 The Elector's palace was rebuilt at the same time.